 GENESIS OF ZAMBIA POLICE PARAMILITARY BATTALION

 The specialized training which took place at Bwana MkubwaDepot in Ndola, came as a result of a security gap which was indentified by the newly Independent UNIP led Government.
 The Paramilitary Company became specialized in border security management, Striking force, Presidential security detail(because the British government aimed at facilitating training“bodyguards for rulers they wanted to see survive” and was capable of training its own personnel.
-The deployment of the Paramilitary to Presidential duties came as a result of security transformation which was being undertaken by the new Government as they desired that the security be transformed to meet the interest of its people rather then the previous one which was protecting the interest of the colonial authority.
-The Paramilitary battalion was premised on the need “to develop an acute sense of loyalty, devotion to each other, the Government and the State.”
+The deployment of the Paramilitary to Presidential duties came as a result of security transformation which was being undertaken by the new Government as they desired that the security be transformed to meet the interest of it’s people rather then the previous one which was protecting the interest of the colonial authority.

 RELOCATING PARAMILITARY BASE TO LUSAKA

 In early 1970s, Paramilitary Company relocated its Headquarter base toLilayi, 18km south of Lusaka.
 This was due to its centrality in combating border securitythreats whichwere coming from Southern Rhodesia (Zimbabwe), Apartheid South Africa, Namibia, Angola, Zaire (Democratic Republic of Congo) and Mozambique.
 The role of Paramilitary on the borders would be that of offering a front line defense.

 As many countries became politically stable due to independence and successful political dialogue, Paramilitary officers began tactically withdrawing from borders to secure bridges and tocounter internal insurgency and possible rebellions.